logaan/compiling-wasm/Readme.md

       - Doesn't even need to have a signature nessisarily
     - Published at the component level
       - This would introduce much stricter restrictions on the function signature
+- What would a language look like if it was limited purely to wit?
+  - No higher order functions
+    - Maybe with some language constructs this could be liveable, even in a mostly pure world?
+Like Clojure's `for` loops could substitute for `map`...
+If you had a kind of `mapCat` version then I guess you could implement things like `filter`.
+    - You do have tail call optimisation... so you could do loops over data without fancy features.
+But how do you hold on to transformation / filtering functions?
+    - Maybe you miss out on annonymous functions but you do let people do `apply("functionname", arg, arg, arg)`.
+But WIT can't even express that type, it doesn't have `Any` or generics.
+      - "User-defined records can't be generic (that is, parameterised by type).
+        Only built-in types can be generic."
+      - Maybe you could accomplish it with a variant that had a constructur for every type.
+But it would be so cumbersome to work with `apply("sum", [u8(1), u8(2)])`.
+      - So then maybe something like apply isn't really exposed as a function but instead a special language thing.
+Like js can do: `this["sum"](1,2)`.
+      - Then strings are acting as a shitty holder for named references.
+It's not great.
+    - I don't think there's a way of doing it that results in a language I'd be proud of creating or excited to work with.
+  - No polymorphism
+  - No recursive data structures

 # Experiments